kumahq/kuma-website/app/_src/reference/kubernetes-annotations.md

 ### `kuma.io/application-probe-proxy-port`

 Specifies the port on which "Application Probe Proxy" listens.
-Application Probe Proxy coverts `HTTPGet`, `TCPSocket` and `gRPC` probes on pods to `HTTPGet` probes and converts back to their original type before sending to the application when an actual probe request is received.
+Application Probe Proxy coverts `HTTPGet`, `TCPSocket` and `gRPC` probes in the pod to `HTTPGet` probes and converts back to their original types before sending to the application when actual probe requests are received.

 Application Probe Proxy by default listens on port `9001` and it suppresses the "Virtual Probes" feature.
 To set it to `0`, you can disable this feature and activate "Virtual Probes" unless it's also disabled.